 Sun exposure: Being in a sun can really affect hair health.
 I spoke about sun damage in my previous post and how to protect your hair.

 Hair washing: How we wash our hair really affects hair health.
 Rubbing hair fibers into each other causes friction and formation of those holes.
 Be gentle during hair wash and even more gentle when you dry your hair with a towel.

 Hair styling: This is probably old news, especially when it comes to hot tools.
 Whether you curling or straightening your hair make sure your tool is set to 180 degrees as this is the most optimal and less damaging temperature.
 Don’t forget using heat protection, I review a few before and how they actually work.

 Constant hair touching: Yes this is a thing!
 Do you twist your ponytail while typing?
 Do you constantly brush through your hair with your fingers?
-Of course these are minor actions but sometimes little things leave big impact!
+Of course, these are minor actions but sometimes little things leave a big impact!

 How to avoid your hair becoming damaged/ porous?
 Avoid all those actions I described above or at least reduce to the minimum.
 The good thing about hair it does grow back, but make sure you getting good haircare habits to avoid porosity formation.

 I have another post coming your way sharing top tips how to reduce hair porosity, stay tuned!

 Don’t forget to follow me on Instagram for daily hair tips!